 On Feb.
-19, 1942, President Franklin D. Roosevelt signed Executive Order 9066, authorizing the military to designate “exclusion zones” and remove people deemed a threat to national security.
-While the order never explicitly named Japanese Americans, though, it was used almost exclusively against them.
+19, 1942, U.S. President Franklin D. Roosevelt signed Executive Order 9066, authorizing the forced removal of people believed to be a threat to national security from the West Coast to various “relocation centers.”
+While the order never explicitly named Japanese Americans, it was used almost exclusively against them throughout the duration of the war.

 The process was overseen by the War Relocation Authority (WRA).
-Families were given mere days — sometimes, just a few hours — to sell property and pack whatever they could carry.
-They were first sent to temporary “assembly centers,” often converted fairgrounds or racetracks, then to one of 10 main internment camps in remote, harsh locations like Manzanar, Heart Mountain, or Tule Lake.
-Conditions were cramped, with families living in barracks surrounded by barbed wire and armored guards.
+Families were given mere days to dispose of their property and pack whatever they could carry.
+They were first sent to temporary “assembly centers,” often converted fairgrounds or racetracks, then to one of 10 main “relocation centers” in remote, harsh locations like Manzanar, Heart Mountain, or Tule Lake.
+Conditions were cramped, with families living in Army-style barracks that were surrounded by barbed wire and armed guards.

-See what life was like inside America’s Japanese internment camps through our gallery below:
+See what everyday life was like for people inside America’s Japanese internment camps in the photo gallery below:

-In 1942, when President Roosevelt signed Executive Order 9066, the government justified the relocation of Japanese-Americans on the West Coast to internment camps as a "military necessity" to protect against domestic espionage and sabotage.
+In 1942, when U.S. President Franklin D. Roosevelt signed Executive Order 9066, the government justified the relocation of Japanese Americans on the West Coast to internment camps as a "military necessity" to protect against domestic espionage and sabotage.

 However, according to PBS, the government eventually admitted it "had in its possession proof that not one Japanese American, citizen or not, had engaged in espionage, not one had committed any act of sabotage."

-Furthermore, the Commission on Wartime Relocation and Internment of Civilians wrote that internment was "motivated largely by racial prejudice, wartime hysteria, and a failure of political leadership."National Archives and Records Administration, Records of the War Relocation Authority
+Furthermore, the Commission on Wartime Relocation and Internment of Civilians later wrote that Japanese internment was "motivated largely by racial prejudice, wartime hysteria, and a failure of political leadership."National Archives and Records Administration/Records of the War Relocation Authority

 2 of 45

-While some people entrusted their possessions with sympathetic neighbors, others would have to leave behind a lifetime of belongings, hoping that their homes would not be vandalized or burgled while they were away.
-National Archives and Records Administration; Records of the War Relocation Authority
+While some people entrusted their possessions with sympathetic neighbors, others would have to leave behind a lifetime of personal belongings, hoping that their homes would not be vandalized or burgled while they were away.
+National Archives and Records Administration/Records of the War Relocation Authority

 3 of 45